Human hair color

-Human hair color is the pigmentation of human hair follicles due to two types of melanin: eumelanin and pheomelanin.
-Generally, if more melanin is present, the color of the hair is darker; if less melanin is present, the hair is lighter.
-The tone of the hair is dependent on the ratio of black or brown eumelanin to yellow or red pheomelanin.
-Levels of melanin can vary over time causing a person's hair color to change, and it is possible to have hair follicles of more than one color on the same person.
-Some hair colors are associated with some ethnic groups due to observed higher frequency of particular hair color within their geographical region, e.g. straight dark hair amongst East Asians, a large variety of dark, fair, curly, wavy and bushy hair amongst Europeans, curly, dark, and uniquely helical hair with Africans, whilst gray, white or "silver" hair is often associated with age and wisdom.
+Human hair color is the pigmentation of human hair follicles and shafts due to two types of melanin: eumelanin and pheomelanin.
+Generally, the more melanin present, the darker the hair.
+Its tone depends on the ratio of black or brown eumelanin to yellow or red pheomelanin.
+Melanin levels can vary over time, causing a person's hair color to change, and one person can have hair follicles of more than one color.
+Some hair colors are associated with some ethnic groups because of the observed higher frequency of particular hair colors within their geographical region, e.g. straight, dark hair amongst East Asians, Southeast Asians, Polynesians, some Central Asians, and Native Americans; a large variety of dark, fair, curly, straight, wavy or bushy amongst Europeans, West Asians, some Central Asians, and North Africans; and curly, dark, and uniquely helical hair amongst Sub Saharan Africans.
+Bright red hair is found in some European populations, and hair turns gray, white, or "silver" with age.

+Discrimination based on hair also exists.
+Blonde women tend to be falsely stereotyped as unintelligent; redheads face vilification; and people with gray or no hair face professional discrimination.